Cleaning Guides

 Andrey_Popov / Shutterstock.com

 Mould can appear, of course, in any type of property, regardless of whether you own it or you’re renting it.
-It’s unsightly, it can be dangerous to your health, it requires immediate actions.
+It’s unsightly, it can be dangerous to your health, and it requires immediate action.
 Full stop.
-But things get more complicated if you’re a tenant and unsure if it is your job to address the mould-related problem or it’s the responsibility of your landlord.
+But things get more complicated if you’re a tenant and unsure if it is your job to address the mould-related problem or if it’s the responsibility of your landlord.

 So, let’s explore a bit more what can cause mould to appear in your home, how best to clean it and whose obligation it is to eliminate the reasons behind the issue.

-• are tenant, who is about to move out and doesn’t want to risk getting their bond back in full,
+• are tenant, who are about to move out and don’t want to risk getting their bond back in full,

 • live in rented accommodation that has mould problems,